The Ethical Foundations of the South African Framework (Judicial and Institutional Version)

 4.2 Reconciliation by Design

-4.2.1 Institutional inclusion achieved through governance architecture rather than political discretion.
+Inclusion embedded within governance architecture rather than dependent on political discretion.

 4.3 Layered Sovereignty